 Admission Requirements for Traditional Online MSW Programs

-The majority of online MSW programs have a selective admissions process, which means that even if a student meets minimum admissions criteria, acceptance into the program is not guaranteed.
+The majority of best online MSW programs have a selective admissions process, which means that even if a student meets minimum admissions criteria, acceptance into the program is not guaranteed.
 If a student is concerned about the application process or does not meet one of the minimum admission requirements, he or she should consult an admissions advisor to understand the chance of being admitted before applying.
 Some schools may still consider an applicant who does not meet a minimum GPA requirement if the rest of his or her application is sufficiently strong.
 Conversely, some schools will only consider applicants who meet the minimum admission requirements.

 While admission requirements vary between the different programs, most schools require traditional applicants (those without a Bachelor’s degree in Social Work) to meet the following criteria:

 earned a bachelor’s degree from an accredited institution

 meet minimum GPA requirements – which vary by program

 taken a certain number of prerequisite classes during their undergraduate degree program

 submit a personal statement and letters of recommendation